-Higher cost of SF6 insulated switchgear is justified by saving to reduction in floor-area requirement.
+The higher cost of SF6 insulated switchgear is justified by saving to the reduction in floor-area requirement.

 SF6 insulated switchgear is also preferred in heavily polluted areas where dust, chemical fumes and salt layers can cause frequent flashovers in conventional outdoor sub-stations.

 The GIS require less number of lightning arresters than a conventional one.
 This is mainly because of its compactness.

 SF6 has two to three times the insulating ability of air at the same pressure.
 SF6 is about 100 times better than air for interrupting arcs.